matlab-deep-learning/llms-with-matlab/README.md

 ## Establishing a connection to Chat Completions API using Azure

 If you would like to connect MATLAB to Chat Completions API via Azure instead of directly with OpenAI, you will have to create an `azureChat` object.
 See [the Azure documentation](https://learn.microsoft.com/en-us/azure/ai-services/openai/chatgpt-quickstart) for details on the setup required and where to find your key, endpoint, and deployment name.
-As explained above, the key should be in the environment variable `AZURE_OPENAI_API_KEY`, or provided as `ApiKey=…` in the `azureChat` call below.
+As explained above, the key should be in the environment variable `AZURE_OPENAI_API_KEY`, or provided as `APIKey=…` in the `azureChat` call below.

 In order to create the chat assistant, you must specify your Azure OpenAI Resource and the LLM you want to use:
 ```matlab